theforeman/foreman_content/README.md

 * Product - the product from above.
 * GPG key - not implemented

-Once created, the repo would automaticiily be synced and published.
+Once created, the repo would automatically be synced and published.

 ## Consuming Repos within your Kickstart

-Once a kickstart repo has been assigned to an OS, it would automaticiily prefer that repo as an install media, so if thats all you want to do, its done automaticiily.
+Once a kickstart repo has been assigned to an OS, it would automatically prefer that repo as an install media, so if that is all you want to do, its done automatically.

 if you wish to add more yum type repos during KS, you may add the following snippet to your provisioning template.